top of page

 7th album TOP OF THE MOUNTAIN:

 Hailed as a “Renaissance woman of Austin, Texas” by the New York Times, Patricia Vonne has claimed many titles in her illustrious career: singer, songwriter, actress, activist and award winning filmmaker.
-The three time Austin Music Award winner is back with her seventh album “Top of the Mountain” on her own Bandolera Records.
+The three time Austin Music Award winner is back with her seventh album “Top of the Mountain”.

 Vonne has appeared on the big screen in Spykids, Desperado, Machete Kills, Four Rooms, Sin City and Sin City:A Dame to Kill For in which she reprised her role as Dallas/Zorro Girl; the role which has made her a cult figure among indie and fantasy film fans.
 Her song “Traeme Paz” was featured in the film Once Upon a Time in Mexico.